Rate this Page

 Higher-order autograd (gradgrad, forward-mode AD) is unsupported.

-Under torch.compile() this field is auto-promoted to True because the default-mode second-backward guard relies on a ctx mutation Dynamo doesn’t preserve; the wrapper warns on the promotion.
+Under torch.compile() this field is auto-promoted to True for the scalar reductions because the default-mode second-backward guard relies on a ctx mutation Dynamo doesn’t preserve; the wrapper warns on the promotion.

 batch_chunk_size: int | None#